 Risk of offending or alienating donor/ supporter

 There is always a risk of making one ask too many of a supporter and overstepping the boundary between inviting the donor to increase support and irritating them.
 The invitational nature of most well-structured campaigns should mitigate this risk.
-When dealing with donations left in wills though, you are approaching the delicate subject of the donor’s mortality.

 Risk of challenge to the will

 A donor may wish to leave money or a share of their estate to a charity but every penny given to a charity is less for other residuary beneficiaries (usually family).
 Not all family members will have the same moral compass as the donor and legal challenges to gifts can happen.
 As the size of the gift increases, so does the incentive to a disgruntled relative to challenge.
 Grounds for challenge are limited only by the imagination of the challenger and their legal team however common reasons include undue influence and care of dependents.
 You can mitigate the risk of undue influence by adhering to the Fundraising Regulator’s guidance.
 Where there is a legitimate claim on the behalf of a person who was dependent on the donor (especially where they have not been adequately catered for) a charity may wish to take a view on whether to defend a claim.

 As mentioned above, gifts in wills fundraising can touch on the sensitive subject of the donor’s mortality.
 If not handled well, a charity could lose a potential gift.
 Conversely, if the option to give a gift is not presented to a potential donor, a charity could miss out on a gift that the donor would have otherwise wished to give.
 This is an unusual point, but as a will writer, we feel that it is important that everyone who wants to leave a gift after their death is able to do so.
 This process starts with being informed that leaving a gift in their will is a possibility (something that not everyone knows).

 Issues around charity paying for will of donor